stulp/dmpbbo/tutorial/bbo_of_dmps.md

 Again the robot reads "000_dmp.json", "001_dmp.json" etc, executes them, and writes to "000_cost_vars.json", "001_cost_vars.json", and the "DO ONE DISTRIBUTION UPDATE" step is performed iteratively.

-The LearningSession (in bbo) and LearningSessionTask (in bbo_for_dmps) provide a database interface for the save and load functions in the code above.
+The LearningSession (in bbo) and LearningSessionTask (in bbo_of_dmps) provide a database interface for the save and load functions in the code above.
 It is responsible for file management and correct file names, e.g. "results/update00004/001_dmp.json" etc.

 This approach, illustrated below, has been implemented in run_one_update.py.
 The demos/robot demo shows the entire approach, including the reading/writing in Python and C++.